Olga is a Mexican actress, producer and activist based in Los Angeles, CA.

-Gonzalez: falsos profetas directed by Christian Diaz Pardo, in which Olga stars with Carlos Bardem and Harold Torres.
+In Gonzalez: falsos profetas, directed by Christian Diaz Pardo, Olga stars with Carlos Bardem and Harold Torres.
 The film gained favorable reviews and won two awards in the Feature Film Competition at the 2013 Morelia Film Festival.

 Olga also appeared with Manolo Cardona and Paz Vegas in the 14 episode series La Hermandad (The Brotherhood) directed by Carlos Bolado and Humberto Hinojosa.

 Her most recent project as a producer is the American film Waiting for the Barbarians, based on the novel written by the winner of the Nobel Prize for Literature, J.M.
 Coetzee.
 The film is directed by Oscar-nominated Colombian director Ciro Guerra with actors Mark Rylance, Gana Bayarsaikhan, Johnny Depp and Robert Pattinson.

 She also helped develop and produce The Dinner, directed by Oren Moverman starring Richard Gere, Laura Linney, Steve Coogan, Rebecca Hall, and Cloe Sevigny.
 The movie premiered in competition at the Berlin Film Festival in 2016.
 Another one of her most notable projects is The Truth About Emanuel starring Kaya Scodelario and Jessica Biel, directed by Francesca Gregorini.
 It premiered in dramatic competition at the Sundance Film Festival in 2013.

 Olga has established herself as an accomplished filmmaker, with many projects in the works.